Vintage camera, photo album, and slides on table.

 Before the days of easily accessible movies and television, photo slides and slide projectors were a major source of entertainment.
 Families and friends would gather for slideshow nights, projecting images onto walls and sharing stories.
 This communal viewing experience made slides an effective tool for presentations, whether sharing travel adventures or for educational purposes in classrooms.
 This article on the history of photo slides explores this fascinating history.
 Even today, the focused, large-format presentation a slide offers can be impactful.
 And, with digitization, sharing those memories becomes even easier.

-Preserve Your Slides
+How to Preserve Your Photo Slides

 Looking to safeguard those irreplaceable memories captured on photo slides?
 Proper preservation is key to ensuring your slides stand the test of time.
 Here’s how to protect your collection: